WRasada/learn-to-code/README.md

 This repository will be strictly for uploading all my small personal projects while learning to code.
-I will be following a Full-Stack Web Developer Course and will be uploading all the small excersises here.
-The main projects will be uploaded seperately into their own repositories.
+I will be following a Full-Stack Web Developer Course and will be uploading all the small exercises here.
+The main projects will be uploaded separately into their own repositories.